0xbitcoin/tokenpool/README.md

 * Replace 'mintforwarder' with your own deployed version of the contract !!!
 * Replace 'batch payments' contract as well !!! your own deployed contract !!
-* replace 'DoubleKingsReward' with your own deployed contract ! [or disable in the code]

-YOU DO NOT have to replace/redeploy the MiningKing contract as this is 'global' and for everyone

 ### HOW TO USE